In this article, we want to teach you How To Work with the Dig Command on Linux.

 Finally, in the last part which is in the blue color, you will receive some information about the amount of server response time and etc.

-Parameters of the Dig Command on Linux
+Step 3 – Dig Command Usage on Linux

 To get the answer from a specific record, you do not need to use a parameter and just follow the structure as shown below.